 The Honorable Mark Dybul, MD

-The Honorable Mark Dybul, MD, is the Co-Director of the Center for Global Health Practice and Impact, and Professor in the Department of Medicine at Georgetown University Medical Center.
+The Honorable Mark Dybul, MD, is the Senior Advisor for the Center for Global Health Practice and Impact, and Professor in the Department of Medicine at Georgetown University Medical Center.
 He is also a Chair and Fellow with the Joep Lange Institute.

 A well-recognized global health expert and humanitarian, Dr. Dybul served as Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria, and as the U.S. Global AIDS Coordinator, overseeing the implementation of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).